 YouTube has this feature called restricted mode which automatically hides videos that may contain inappropriate content that is flagged by users and other signals.
-Although from my experience, it’s still far from being a perfect filter, however, if you have kids at your home, it’s important to turn it ON.
+Although from my experience, it’s still far from perfect, however, if you have kids at your home, it’s important to turn it ON.

-Open the YouTube app on your iPhone or iPad > tap on the three vertical dots on the upper right-hand corner > Next tap on Settings >Restricted Mode Filtering > Strict.
+Open the YouTube app on your Android or iPhone or iPad > tap on the three vertical dots on the upper right-hand corner.
+Next tap on Settings > select General > tap on Restricted Mode Filtering and toggle Strict.

-One big problem with the restricted mode is, just like you turned it ON, you can also turn it OFF by a simple press of the button.
+One big problem with the restricted mode is, just like you turned it ON, anyone can turn it OFF by a simple press of the button.
 There is no Pin or password protection, to make sure kids don’t disable them knowing or unknowingly.

 This method will take care of all the legal yet NSFW video on YouTube.